wp-plugins/mammoth-docx-converter/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 0.1.14

+* Support any post type that supports the WordPress editor.

+* Generate consistent footnote and endnote IDs based on the post ID.

+* Update mammoth.js to 0.3.15.

 = 0.1.13 =